Curiosity about a changing environment leads Phumudzo Ragimana to a master’s with distinction

 From a young age, Ragimana was curious about the changing environment around her.
 Living in South Africa’s Limpopo Province, she was part of a rural community that had close connections to the land and river.

 That interest carried into academics, where she earned bachelor’s and honours degrees in environmental sciences at the University of Venda.
-During that time, she watched the changes in average temperatures and rainfall patterns at home and knew she wanted to continue studies.
+During that time, she watched changes in how people used the land and river in her home village, and knew she wanted to continue studies.

 “I was interested in the changes I saw, and wanted to know what was causing it,” Ragimana explains.
 “I wanted to know how I could be part of the solution instead of the problem, and realised that research was where I could do that.”